-If you collected ANYTHING on your website the answer is a resounding YES.
+If you collect ANYT info on your website the answer is a resounding YES.

 ✔ That means if you collect credit card info you’re a yes.

 ✔ If you have a very simple contact form you’re a yes.

 ✔ If your site collects cookies you’re a yes.

 ✔ Don’t know if your site collects cookies?
 You’re still probably a yes.

 My business isn’t very big, do I still need one?

 The laws they are a-changin’ and the rules are changing so rapidly it’s almost impossible to keep up.
 You know how you’re always getting those emails from companies saying their privacy policies have changed?
 Changing laws and best practices are the reasons for those emails.
 The CliffsNotes version is that each state has its own laws but that doesn’t mean you’re immune if your state doesn’t have one of these laws.
 You could still get sued by someone you work with who is in another state.
 Still following?
 Privacy Policies are legal documents that let people know what you plan to do with the information you collect on their websites and that means ANY information.
 The video below explains this really well.